SJSU272Lab/Horo/README.md

 5. Search for job opportunities in the area

-**Steps to build ** -
+**Steps to build** -

 from Documents -> HORO DB scripts v4 , run script.sql in your mysql instance for creating  our tables.

 cd into HORO folder
-in routes/mysqlconnector.js , change username,password ,host ,db name for your mysql service instance
+in routes/mysqlconnector.js , change username,password ,host ,db name for your mysql service instance.

-**Steps to deploy :** -
+**Steps to deploy** -

 Install bluemix and Cloud Foundry command line tools cd to HORO  folder,